Manish52001/Customer_Behavior_Analysis/README.md

 Create Project Report and Presentation

-Create project report
+4. Create project report

 Build presentation deck using Gamma AI

-Follow along with the YouTube video for full walkthrough. 👨‍💼
+6. Follow along with the YouTube video for full walkthrough. 👨‍💼

 📜 License
 MIT — feel free to fork, star, and use in your portfolio.

 👨‍💻 About the Author
-Hey, I’m Amlan Mohanty, a Data Analyst & Content Creator.
+Hey, I’m Manish Kumar, a Data Analyst.
 I break down complex data topics into simple, practical content that actually helps you land a job.

 🚀 Stay Connected & Join my Data Community
 If you enjoyed this project and want to keep learning and growing as a data analyst, let’s stay in touch!
 I regularly share content around SQL, data analytics, portfolio projects, job tips, and more.